Notes anticipating the Inaugural Address:

 Of course, Obama is not just a pretty dark face.
 He has a moderate left of center political program.
 He is a principled centrist.
 He is trying to transform the American center, moving it to the left, informing commonsense, changing the story we tell ourselves about ourselves, re-inventing American political culture.
 This will clearly be on view in today’s speech.

 Obama has changed how America is viewed in the larger world, as he has slowly but surely shifted American foreign policy, ending two wars, developing a more multilateral approach, reforming the American military in a way that is more directed to the challenges of the 21st century.
 I should add: I am disappointed with some of this, particularly concerning drone warfare (more on this in a later piece).
 The President has finally established the principle of universal healthcare as a matter of American law, putting an end to a very unfortunate example of American exceptionalism.
 Another dark side of American life, the centrality of guns and gun violence in our daily lives, is now being forthrightly addressed by the President.
-His second term promises to address climate change in a way that has been foreclosed by the Republican opposition to this point.
-And he will almost certainly lead the country . . .
+His second term promises to address climate change in a way that has been foreclosed by the Republican opposition to . . .